apache/datafusion/docs/source/library-user-guide/working-with-exprs.md

 let expr = col("a") + col("b");
 ```

-In fact, the `add_one` we created earlier is also an `Expr`.
+In fact, the `add_one_udf` we created earlier is also an `Expr`.
 And because it's so simple, we'll use it as fodder for how to rewrite `Expr`s.

 ## Rewriting Exprs